-Adventure Activity Standards (AAS) are voluntary guidelines for organisations conducting outdoor recreation activities for dependant groups (where participants have a level of dependence upon the leader(s)).
+Australian Adventure Activity Standards (AAAS) are voluntary guidelines for organisations conducting outdoor recreation activities for dependant groups (where participants have a level of dependence upon the leader(s)).

-Like the current AAS in each jurisdiction, the Australian AAS will NOT be legally binding.
-The Australian AAS is there to provide a best practice framework, to help guide safe and responsible decision-making for outdoor adventure activities with dependent participants.
+Like the current AAAS in each jurisdiction, the AAAS will NOT be legally binding.
+The AAAS is there to provide a best practice framework, to help guide safe and responsible decision-making for outdoor adventure activities with dependent participants.

-Even though the AAS is not legally binding by law, compliance is often required by public and private land managers, regulatory agencies, insurers and others as a contractual or management condition.
-However, compliance with the AAS may assist in demonstrating that an operator has fulfilled their duty of care to activity participants.
+Even though the AAAS is not legally binding by law, compliance is often required by public and private land managers, regulatory agencies, insurers and others as a contractual or management condition.
+However, compliance with the AAAS may assist in demonstrating that an operator has fulfilled their duty of care to activity participants.

 - Safety for both participants and providers,

 - Protection for providers against legal liability claims and criminal penalties,

 The current AAAS are NOT statutory standards by law.
 Legal liability for injuries or property damage is primarily governed by the law of Contract and Negligence which are described within each AAAS introduction.